The young brownie king, Boroden, confronts the arrogant elf king, Midhir

-Boroden lowered his head, unable to contain his glare at Midhir’s lies.
+Boroden lowered his head, unable to contain his disgust at Midhir’s lies.
 The tales of Peladach in which he was a hero good and just could not be wrong.

-‘Since Frenudin was taken from me then I shall take one of her descendants for a wife.’
+Midhir let his attention rest on the reflections cast upon the ceiling by the purling water.
+‘Since Frenudin got taken from me, I shall take one of her descendants for a wife.’

 ‘That’s impossible.
-Though my family line is descended from Frenudin my sister is dead and I have no daughter,’ Leon pointed out.
-Uneasily he recalled that Freya’s daughter had survived.
-Midhir must never discover Aira’s identity.
+Though my family line is descended from Frenudin, my sister is dead and I have no daughter,’ Leon said.

 ‘Then I’ll ask for something else, some treasure of equal value.’

 ‘Very well.
-Be seated and let us begin our contest.’
+Be seated and let us begin our contest.
+As you may know, it is a sídhe custom to let a game of Fidchell settle disputes.
+We must each have our prizes ready to name should we win.’
 At Midhir’s words two courtiers appeared carrying a Fidchell set with a silver board and a gold army of pieces.
-With graceful movements they set the game out upon an elegant little table.
+With graceful movements, they set the game out upon a table inlaid with battle scenes.
 Midhir settled himself to play, smoothing his robes with poise.

-Awkwardly, Boroden approached the table.
-Leon and Carnelian protectively accompanied him.
-Carnelian was particularly anxious having instructed Boroden in chess to teach him strategy and the art of hiding his thoughts when in conflict.
-Carnelian knew that, although similar, the sídhe game of Fidchell was more complicated and could easily trip Boroden.
+Boroden approached the table, his heart recoiling at the awkwardness of the situation.
+In a protective move, Leon and Carnelian accompanied him.
+Boroden noticed Carnelian fidgeting anxiously.
+Carnelian had instructed him in chess to teach him strategy and the art of hiding his thoughts when in conflict.
+Although similar, the sídhe game of Fidchell was more complicated and could easily trip Boroden.

+Midhir waved his hand in dismissal at Boroden’s retainers.
 ‘This isn’t a duel you know, there’s no need for seconds.’
-Midhir glared dismissively at Boroden’s retainers.

-‘Before I make my move and seal our bargain, I would like to know what price you’ll name when I lose,’ Boroden said.
+‘Before I agree to play Fidchell against you, I would like to know what price you’ll name when I lose,’ Boroden said.

 ‘I’m glad to see you truly appraising your lack of skill.’

-‘I don’t think this game is a matter of skill,’ Boroden replied sarcastically.
-‘I’ve heard that you fix it so that I win the first two games and you the third and thus claim mastery.
+‘I don’t think this game is a matter of skill,’ Boroden replied with sardonic poise.
+‘I’ve heard that you fix it so I’ll win the first two games and you the third and thus claim mastery.
 I want to know what you’ll ask me to give you then?’

-‘You’ve already told me that you have little to give and, given your vagabond appearance, I can well believe it.
+‘You’ve already told me that you have little to give and, given your vagabond appearance, I can believe it.
 I cannot believe, unfortunately, that you will cease to cause trouble.
-You think too highly of yourselves, that has always been the problem of your clan.
-My father The Dagda cursed brownies to serve mortals and, though some of you were privileged enough to be taken as servants to the higher ranks of faerie folk, you rebelled against it.’
+You brownies think too highly of yourselves.
+In his role as overlord of the faerie races, my father The Dagda cursed brownies to serve mortals and, though some were privileged enough to be taken as servants to the higher ranks of faerie folk, your clan rebelled against his decrees.’

-‘Would you not if you had to live your life a slave?’
+Boroden focused on the Fidchell board, trying to hide his disapproval from Midhir.
+‘Would you not if you’d to live your life a slave?’

 ‘Tut, tut.
 You are too hot-headed and show no reasoning.
-It is a fact of life that work must be done; crops grown, food prepared, clothes spun.
-This freedom from servitude that you desire is nothing but a dream and dreams make one discontent.
-Discontent leads to disobedience.
+It is a fact of life that work must be done - crops grown, food prepared, clothes spun.
+This freedom from servitude that you desire is nothing but a dream, and dreams make one discontented.
+Discontentment leads to disobedience.
 Brownies have got fussy.
 They expect titbits and leave if their work is complained about.
 And now this…’

-‘I told you that we didn’t know we trespassed,’ Boroden growled, finding it hard to keep his temper at Midhir’s cruel words uttered in a mellifluous tone.
+‘I told you that we didn’t know we trespassed,’ Boroden growled, finding it hard to keep his temper at Midhir’s threat uttered in a mellifluous tone.
 How had Midhir uncovered his secret?

-‘Yet still it was done.
-You and your kin have done me much wrong, Boroden Ulfharen, and may do the same to others if left to roam.
-Think of your people too.
-If you were wise you’d let them be content with the situation of servitude fated to them.
-All troubles happen when one goes against what one has been called to, including yours.
-I can see only one way to remedy it.
-You’re to remain here as my slaves.
-I might even let you go free one day should you manage to find me the fruit of the Tree of Life.
+‘Yet still it happened.
+You and your kin have wronged me, Boroden Ulfharen, and may do the same to others if left to roam.
+If you were wise, you’d let your people be content with the situation of servitude fated to them.
+I can see only one way to remedy the knavery of you brownies.
+You’re to become my slaves.
+I aim to take Velmoran back from the kraken.
+If you find the fruit of the Tree of Life for me, then I might let you go free.
+Eventually.
 If you resist, well, let us say that I can make things very unpleasant for you.’

-Boroden was appalled and Carnelian nearly berated Midhir, an unusual thing for the naturally placid brownie to do.
+Boroden was appalled.
+Carnelian started forward as if he would berate Midhir, which shocked Boroden given Carnelian’s usual placidness.
 Quentillian’s jaws worked like those of an angry bear.
 A look from Leon urged them to keep calm.

-Boroden contemplatively lowered his gaze to the Fidchell set.
+Boroden fixed his attention on the Fidchell set.

 Midhir played with the rings of silver knotwork decking his fingers.
-He had expected anger, desperation or even tearful acceptance but Boroden’s silence unnerved him.
+Boroden felt a flicker of satisfaction.
+Good - his silence unnerved Midhir.
+Midhir had clearly been expecting anger, desperation or even tearful acceptance.
+Boroden refused to give him this.

-‘So, if that is the answer to my question then when you win the last round you will take us for your slaves?’
-Boroden asked.
+Boroden raised his gaze from the board to meet Midhir’s.
+‘So, if that is the answer to my question then when you win the last round you’ll take us for your slaves?’